-Purported specs for a trio of HTC Windows Phone 8 devices surfaceAlex Wagner - Deputy Managing Editor, News Desk
+Purported specs for a trio of HTC Windows Phone 8 devices surfaceAlex Wagner - Editorial Director of News and Content

 During its Windows Phone Summit yesterday, Microsoft revealed that HTC (among others) will be producing Windows Phone 8 handsets when the platform launches later this year.
 There was no word on what we can expect from the HTC devices, but a new report claims to have details on a trio of WP8 phones that HTC's got in the pipeline.
 The three handsets are codenamed "Rio," "Accord" and "Zenith," claims a source speaking to The Verge, they rank from low-end to high-end in that order.
 The Rio is said to feature a 4-inch 800x480 display along with 512MB RAM, 5-megapixel camera with 720p video capture, 14.4Mbps HSPA connectivity and a Qualcomm MSM8227 processor.
 This one is currently expected to arrive in October.